 An auto repair shop or a Mercedes dealership will charge between $350-$700 to replace the harmonic balancer pulley.

-If you change the harmonic balancer yourself it will typically cost you around $150.
-You will spend around $50 for the harmonic balancer tool and around $100 for the crank pulley itself.
+If you change the harmonic balancer yourself, it will typically cost you around $150.
+You will spend around $50 for the harmonic balancer tool and around $100 for the crank pulley.

 Best price on Mercedes-Benz harmonic balancer

-You have a couple of options when it comes to replacing the harmonic balancer.
-You can go with the used OEM balancer or install a new aftermarket harmonic balancer for under $100.
+You have a couple of options for replacing the harmonic balancer.
+You can use the OEM balancer or install a new aftermarket harmonic balancer for under $100.

-Click the link below to see the lowest prices we could find on Mercedes-Benz harmonic balancer.
+Click the link below to see the lowest prices on Mercedes-Benz harmonic balancer.